 Benefits accrue from the first day of the month following the member’s death and are payable at the end of the month.

 For a nonoccupational death, monthly death benefits cease when the spouse dies.

 For an occupational death, benefits stop when there is no longer a surviving spouse or eligible dependent child(ren).

 When a member dies after retiring, the beneficiary is entitled to the benefit check for the month in which the member dies, if not already paid to the member.
 However, a check payable to a deceased member must be returned to the Division and reissued in the beneficiary’s name.
 It is illegal to cash a deceased member’s check.

 If the member selected a joint and survivor option at retirement, the spouse will start receiving that benefit.

 If the member did not select a joint and survivor option, the beneficiary will receive the balance remaining in the employee contribution account, if any.

 Remember - Payment of PERS death benefits is based on the last designation received by the PERS.
 The PERS requires an up-to-date copy of one of the following forms to be on file:

 If no beneficiary is designated, or the beneficiary is deceased, the benefits will be paid:

-- To the surviving spouse or qualified same-sex partner or, if there is neither;
+- To the surviving spouse or, if there is none;

 - In equal parts to the surviving children or, if there are none;